iamolegga/nestjs-configure-after/README.md

 Have middlewares that are set in `configure(consuer: MiddlewareConsumer) {}` of it's module?

-Want to controll order of execution of this middlewares?
+Do you want to control the order of execution of these middlewares?

 ## Install